 Examination Committee Membership

-See Chapter IV, heading Doctor of Philosophy, subheading Department Regulations
+See Chapter IV, heading Doctor of Philosophy, subheading Program Regulations

-The student’s advisor in responsible for establishing the Examination Committee.
+The student’s Advisor is responsible for establishing the Examination Committee.
 It is important that the student does not directly contact the External Examiner.
 Once the student has an initial draft of the thesis ready for evaluation by their Advisory Committee, the advisor should begin establishing the Examination Committee.

 1. They should forward a list of three potential External Examiners to the Graduate Secretary who will verify that the examiners are not currently on record with graduate studies (i.e., are not already taking part in the University of Guelph committees).